avafrohna/story-path/story-path/src/testing.md

 - start location on preview to be blank
 - remove location clue title if not display location clue
 - implement map
+- preview page, phone, hits footer, create gap
+- text going too far, ensure everything stays within the screen
+- if participant_scoring = number of QR codes, what happens?
+- hero image?
+- sometimes points box will generate random negative numbers while I am typing
+- add error messages, user friendly messages displayed, not console.log
+- add comments and doc strings
+- make sure lat, long is always correct format, doesn't allow me to submit but error message should appear, and in edit mode, should say that input is not valid.